svilupp/LLMCheatsheets.jl/README.md

 Pkg.add(url = "https://github.com/svilupp/LLMCheatsheets.jl")
 ```

+> [!TIP]
+> If you encounter rate limits when accessing the GitHub API, you can set up a personal access token and set it as an environment variable `GITHUB_API_KEY` to increase your request limit to 5000 per hour.

 ## Quick Start

 Here's a basic example of how to use LLMCheatsheets.jl to create a cheatsheet for a GitHub repository.